-Unlike some boroughs, Harrisville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Harrisville are a mix of both white- and blue-collar jobs.
-Overall, Harrisville is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Harrisville who work in office and administrative support (14.04%), personal care services (7.46%), and art, media, and design (7.24%).
+Harrisville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Harrisville is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Harrisville who work in office and administrative support (16.27%), healthcare suport services (7.18%), and sales jobs (6.94%).

 Of important note, Harrisville is also a borough of artists.
 Harrisville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harrisville’s character.

-Being a small borough, Harrisville does not have a public transit system used by locals to get to and from work.
+Harrisville is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Harrisville in 2010 was $21,991, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $87,964 for a family of four.
+The per capita income in Harrisville in 2010 was $22,917, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $91,668 for a family of four.
 However, Harrisville contains both very wealthy and poor people as well.

 The people who call Harrisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Harrisville include Irish, Italian, English, and Polish.

 The most common language spoken in Harrisville is English.
-Other important languages spoken here include German and Russian.
+Other important languages spoken here include Spanish and German.